Kate Bush: Political views

-Some of Bush's songs contain references to political and social themes, such as "Breathing" which addresses the fear of nuclear warfare and "Army Dreamers" which examines the grief felt by mothers who lose children serving in the military during war.
-The tracks "Wow" and "Kashka from Baghdad" contain references to gay and LGBT themes.
+Some of Bush's songs contain references to political and social themes, including "Breathing", which addresses the fear of nuclear warfare and "Army Dreamers", which examines the grief felt by mothers who lose children serving in the military during war.
 In a 1985 interview with The NewMusic, Bush stated "I've never felt I've written from a political point of view, it's always been an emotional point of view that just happens to perhaps be a political situation."

 During the 1979 United Kingdom general election campaign, Bush, who at the time was on a live concert tour of the UK, posed for a photograph alongside the Labour Prime Minister James Callaghan.
 When asked about her political beliefs in a 1985 interview with Hot Press, Bush replied that she preferred not to discuss how she voted and added "I don't feel I am a political thinker at all.
 I don't really understand politics."

-In The Comic Strip Presents... episode GLC: The Carnage Continues..., she produced and sang on the theme song "Ken".
-The song was a satirical take on how Hollywood glamourises and fictionalises political figures, in this particular case Ken Livingstone, the former leader of the Greater London Council, and the lyrics parodied the theme from Shaft.
+In The Comic Strip Presents... episode GLC: The Carnage Continues..., she produced and sang on the theme song "Ken", a satirical take on how Hollywood glamourises and fictionalises political figures, in this particular case Ken Livingstone, the former leader of the Greater London Council, and the lyrics parodied the theme from Shaft.

-In 2016, Canadian news magazine Maclean's published an interview in which Bush was asked about people being afraid of women holding political power.
-Bush pointed out that the UK, unlike the US, did have a female premier, Theresa May, who a few months earlier had become the Conservative Prime Minister.
+In 2016, the Canadian news magazine Maclean's published an interview in which Bush was asked about people being afraid of women holding political power.
+Bush pointed out that the UK, unlike the US, did have a female leader, Theresa May, who a few months earlier had become Prime Minister.
 The interview quoted Bush as saying: "I actually really like her and think she's wonderful.
 I think it's the best thing that's happened to us in a long time ...
 It is great to have a woman in charge of the country.
 She's very sensible and I think that's a good thing at this point in time."
-In 2019, Bush published a clarifying statement on her website saying that she was not a Conservative Party supporter and did not endorse any political parties.
-She wrote: "Over the years, I have avoided making political comments in interviews.
-My response to the interviewer was not meant to be political but rather was in the defence of women in power."
+In 2019, Bush published a statement on her website saying that she was not a Conservative Party supporter, that she felt May was an improvement over the previous Prime Minister, and that she had intended only to defend women in power.

 In April 2021, Bush was one of 156 signatories of an open letter to Prime Minister Boris Johnson calling for a change in the wording of the Copyright, Designs and Patents Act 1988 to make royalty payments for streaming closer to the amounts paid for radio broadcast.

-In December 2022, in her annual Christmas message, Bush voiced her support for the people of Ukraine following the 2022 Russian invasion of Ukraine, and expressed solidarity with nurses undertaking strike action, stating that NHS nurses should be "appreciated and cherished".
+In December 2022, in her annual Christmas message, Bush expressed solidarity with nurses undertaking strike action, stating that NHS nurses should be "appreciated and cherished".